The rPACI package

 NBI index

-The compound index NBI (from Naive
+The compound index \(NBI\) (from

-Bayes Index), introduced in Castro-Luna,
+Naive Bayes Index), introduced in Castro-Luna et

-classifier.
-More precisely, it is a Bayesian network with the naïve
+al. (2020), is a Bayesian classifier.
+More precisely, it is a

-Bayes structure depicted below.
+Bayesian network with the naïve Bayes structure depicted below.

 This Bayesian network is a conditional linear Gaussian (CLG) network,

-with its root node (KC) being a discrete binary
+with its root node (\(KC\)) being a

-(2020).
-This model can be used for predicting whether a specific
+can be used for predicting whether a specific cornea (whose values of

-cornea (whose values of the primary indices are known) is a normal
+the primary indices are known) is a normal cornea or a keratoconic

 Moreover, the probability of being one type or another can be